 FPGA-based accelerators are getting the attention of the industry and software developers in large cloud-based systems and small embedded systems at the edge.
 These systems usually treat the FPGA as a reconfigurable computing core along with other cores, such as CPUs and GPUs, in a heterogeneous computing architecture.
 Software engineers as the primary programmers for these systems should be able to program, evaluate and debug their applications, leveraging the FPGA high performance and low power consumption.

-Heterogeneous application development is not so difficult if there is no FPGAs in the system, because CPUs and GPUs have their own ISA models (over fixed hardware architectures) along with the corresponding compiler toolsets that make them easy to program and debug.
-However, considering the FPGA as a core makes the application development a real challenge, as traditionally FPGAs have their own design flow involving computing architecture and microarchitecture design.
-This design flow requires a great knowledge of low-level hardware design techniques which makes the development flow complicated.
+CPUs and GPUs have their own ISA models (over fixed hardware architectures).
+These models are supported by the corresponding compiler toolsets that make them easy to program and debug.
+However, considering the FPGA as a core makes the application development a real challenge, as traditionally FPGAs have their own design flow.
+This flow requires designing computing architectures and microarchitectures.
+Therefore, it needs a great knowledge of low-level hardware design techniques which makes the development flow complicated.

-Conventionally, hardware designers use one of the hardware description languages (HDLs) such as VHDL to create clock cycle accurate circuits.
+Conventionally, hardware designers use one of the hardware description languages (HDLs) such as VHDL to provide cycle-accurate RTL description for a given task.
 Although, this approach can provide the most efficient design, writing HDL codes is tedious, error-prone and difficult to perform verification and debugging.
 To address these issues, industry and academia have proposed the high-level synthesis design flow along with the required toolset.
 The Xilinx Vivado-HLS toolset is a typical example of this approach.
 HLS enables designers to convert an algorithm to the corresponding HDL code without worrying about the hardware details.
-In this approach, C/C++/OpenCL/SystemC is used to describe different modules in a design.
+In this approach, C, C++, OpenCL, and SystemC languages are used to describe different modules in a design.
 These descriptions are synthesised into HDL codes as hardware IP cores.
-Then, graphical environments such as Vivado is used to connect these cores together and to other components in the embedded system.
-However, communication between design modules, and the rest of the system in an embedded system, such as the main memory, software functions, require special attention.
+Then, low-level design environments such as Vivado is used to connect these cores together and to other components in an embedded system.
+However, communication between design modules, and the rest of the system in an embedded system, such as the main memory and software functions, require special attention.

 The concept of platform-design in embedded systems is not new and has been the main focus of many research activities .
 Recently, the concept of platform-based design is widely used by industry.
 Xilinx has used this concept in SDSoC and SDAccel design flow and recently in Vitis the Xilinx unified software platform.